nix-rfc-101/rfcs/rfcs/0166-nix-formatting.md

 ## Summary

-[summary]: #summary

-The RFC consist of these main parts, see the [detailed design section][design] for more information:
+The RFC consist of these main parts, see the [detailed design section](#detailed-design) for more information:

 - Define the initial _standard Nix format_
 - Establish the _Nix format team_